jukkaha/copilot-advanced-exercises/README.md

 * **Purpose:** Setup a new project to work with for the following exercises
 * **Steps:**
     1. Create a new empty projeft using a language and frameworks you're familiar with.
 The topic can be e.g. a REST API, web UI, or a command line tool.
-    2. Initialize a local git repository for the project
+    2. Initialize a local git repository for the project and add .gitignore TODO explain why
     3.

 ### Copilot Settings